isomerpages/moe-jieminpri/_information/For Parents/Important Contacts and Resources.md

 Please call the General Office to update the status of your child for the school's attendance tracking.

-We look forward to your support and co-operation as we do our best to create a happy and safe environment conducive to your child’s learning.
+We look forward to your support and co-operation as we do our best to create a happy&nbsp;and safe environment conducive to your child’s learning.

 <h5><a id="parents8">Helplines</a></h5>